-There are probably as many methods to investing as there are investors.
-However, the concepts covered on this site represent one of the most (if not the most) effective trading strategies for the least amount of effort.
+There are probably as many trading strategies as there are investors.
+However, the concepts covered on this site represent one of the most (if not the most) effective one for the least amount of effort.
 Nonetheless, sometimes there are other reasons you may want to invest.
 Here are some examples:

 IPO means initial public offering.
 It’s a fancy way of saying that a company is issuing stock for the first time.
 Since companies are not required to disclose their financial information publicly unless they are publicly traded, charts almost never exist.
 This means that you can’t use our buy-low-sell-high strategy to invest in these companies, but that doesn’t mean they aren’t good investments.
 Besides, many times the value of a company goes up just because it becomes publicly traded.
 For example, Google IPO-ed a number of years ago at $85 per share and within seconds went over $100.
 At the writing of this, it is at the equivalent of $2400 per share!